KeroMichelle/KeroMichelle.github.io/media.md

 * Managed the workflow and production of creative content covering students, esports, and events
 * Supported multiple writing and video projects in various stages of production simultaneously, while communicating progress to department leads and faculty advisors
 * Led weekly staff and monthly team meetings to track progress and brainstorm content ideas
-* Defined, implemented, and continuously monitored strategies to drive awareness and achieve the academic, professional, and community goals of USC Games

 ![expo](/assets/images/expo.jpg)